HOMEMADE FRIES (AIR FRYER)

 • Place them on a single layer, no touching on the air frying tray or basket.
 This is key to not ending up with mushy potatoes!
 Air has to circulate around each french fry so ensuring there is enough room for them to breathe is crucial in achieving crispy, perfectly cooked fries!

 • Season the potatoes well before and after they are air fried for maximum flavour and best results.
-EXTRA TIP: Season the fries while they’re still hot out of the Air Fryer so the salt has no problem sticking to the potatoes.
+EXTRA TIP: Season the fries while they’re still hot out of the air fryer so the salt has no problem sticking to the potatoes.

-• If making a big batch of fries, preheat oven to 200° (or the lowest possible setting).
+• If making a big batch of fries, preheat oven to 200°F (or the lowest possible setting).
 Line a baking sheet with parchment paper or aluminum foil and stick a wire rack over top.
 Place any cooked fries on top and pop in the oven while the rest of the batch cooks.
 This not only keeps the fries warm but also keeps them crispy and prevents them from turning soggy.

 corner view of air fryer fries on a brown parchment paper, topped with parsley